 ELIGIBILITY CRITERIA TO QUALIFY FOR PROPERTY TAX EXEMPTION

 WHEN TO FILE: Application for all exemptions must be filed before March 1 of the tax year.
 At the option of the property appraiser, original homestead exemption applications may be accepted as pre-files after March 1, but will apply to the following year.
-Initial application should be made in person at the Property Appraiser's office or by mail.
+Initial application should be made in person at the Property Appraiser's office, by mail or filed online.
 Subsequent yearly renewal of exemption is automatic unless you notify the Property Appraiser's office of change in status, which may be done by mail.
 Failure to make application by March 1 of the tax year shall constitute a waiver of the exemption privilege for that year.

 $25,000/$50,000 HOMESTEAD EXEMPTION: Every person who has legal or equitable title to real property in the State of Florida and who resides thereon and in good faith makes it his or her permanent home is eligible.
 First time applicants are required to furnish their social security number, and should have available evidence of ownership (i.e., deed, contract, etc)..
 If filing for the first time, be prepared to answer these and other questions:

 1. In whose name or names was title to the dwelling recorded as of January 1st?